 In 2002, Gary won the BBC Radio 3 Jazz Award for Best Band for his 20-piece big band, Jazz Jamaica All Stars.
 In the same year, he was honoured by the Festival Directorate of the Ocho Rios Jazz Festival, Jamaica, for Consistent Contribution To Music In Jamaica, thereby securing a place in the Jamaica Jazz Hall Of Fame.

-In 2007, Gary received the BBC Radio Jazz Award for Services to Jazz.
+Gary was awarded the All Party Parliamentary Jazz Award for Best Ensemble in 2006 and, in 2007, he received the BBC Radio Jazz Award for Services to Jazz.

 In 2009, he was awarded an OBE in the Queen’s Birthday Honours.

 In 2012, Gary received the All Party Parliamentary Jazz Award for Education.

 In 2017, Gary was bestowed with high honours from BASCA with a Gold Badge Award.

 In 2018, Gary received the All Party Parliamentary Jazz Special Award for his Outstanding Contribution to Jazz in the UK.

 In December 2018, Gary was made an Honorary Fellow of Trinity Laban Conservatoire of Music and Dance in recognition of his Outstanding Contribution to Music Education.